aschiffer186/Fermi/Fermi-Lang/Types.md

 # Unit Type
 * The unit type is the unique type that contains exactly one entity.
     * All instances? of the unity type are the same entity.
 Specifically, the address of all instances of the unit type are the same.
+* The size of the unit type is implementation defined.